The Standard

 Standard defects:

-On show, the Birman cat can easily be penalized for small deviations:
+On show, the Birman can easily be penalized for small deviations:

-• Muzzle: Siamese triangular shape, straight nose profile, depigmented nose (for seal-point, blue-point, chocolate-point colours), receding chin
+• Muzzle: triangular Siamese shape, straight nose profile, depigmented nose, receding chin.

-• Gloves: white that exceeds the standard limits, presence of lifts (called ranners), absence of one or more gloves, absence of the hock on the hind legs, gloves not symmetrical with each other
+• Gloves: white exceeding the standard limits, presence of runners, absence of one or more gloves, absence of "V" or "V" that exceed the hock on the hind legs, gloves that are not symmetrical to each other.

-• Color: tufts of white fur on the body, tufts of colored fur on the gloves, phantom markings present in adult cats (except for the tabby variants, and the red-point and cream-point colors and red areas of the tortie)
+• Color: White tufts of hair on the body, colored tufts of hair on the gloves, phantom markings present in adult cats (except for the tabby variants, and the red-point and cream-point colors and red areas of the tortie), white or colored spots on the chest and belly, white spots in the colored parts or opposite.